UBC-MDS/beautiful-jekyll/capstone/partner_info.md

 #### 1. Is there a fee to participate as a partner?
 Do students get paid?

-No, there is no fee involved anywhere in the process, and we ask that partners not pay our students.
+No, there is no fee involved anywhere in the process, and we ask that partners do not pay our students.

 #### 2. Where do the students work on the capstone projects?